Aaron Feinberg: Skating career

 In the Mindgame video Words, Feinberg skates for the first time in a video for Universal Skate Design Team.

 Feinberg has been a part of a group of rollers who, over the last two decades, have been responsible for the progression of roller-blading as a spectacle, as well as a sport.
 During this time, roller-blading has been in the shadow of skateboarding in terms of popularity.

 In October 2000 he was ranked fifth in the ASA World Championships.

 Feinberg has received a total of four professional skates throughout his career, the first from Salomon (the same model was also the first skate to feature the Universal Frame System) and the rest being released by USD, including the USD Aaron Feinberg aggro skates.

 Feinberg no longer skates for the USD Team, but is widely regarded to be one of the best skaters from 1997 until around 2007.

 Aaron placed first in the Veterans division at the 2019 Blading Cup.

 Film career

 Feinberg has appeared in videos such as "Hoax 4", "Brain Fear Gone" (which is an anagram for the name Aaron Feinberg), "Videogroove 9" (VG9), Senate's 1999 team video "Standfast", "Suitable Material", Salomon videos "Focused" (1999) Saltless Water (2000) and "Burning Bridges" (2001), "USD Legacy" (2005), and Mindgame videos "Words" (2002), "Bang!"
 (2004), and "Accidental Machines" (2006).

 Personal life

-Feinberg and his girlfriend Cristina are known to frequent a local lounge in Portland called "The Crown Room" located in the Old Town District.
+Feinberg and his girlfriend Meredith are known to frequent local parks with their dog Remi in SE Portland.